Chaser (video game)

-Chaser is a first-person shooter action video game developed by Cauldron.
-The game is built on the CloakNT 3D engine.
-It was re-released on Steam and GOG.com in 2011.
+Chaser is a first-person shooter developed by Cauldron for Microsoft Windows.
+It was published in 2003, then re-released on Steam and GOG.com in 2011.
+The game was developed in Slovakia.

 Plot

 The game takes place in the future, when humanity has colonized Mars.
 A coalition of 36 top industrial corporations establish the MARSCORP consortium in 2036 with the goal of terraforming the planet.
 In 2042, MARSCORP has become the de facto autocratic government of Mars, with its director Samuel Longwood being a ruthless dictator.
 Meanwhile, Graham Castor's highly elusive rebels seek to liberate Mars.

 The game's protagonist wakes up in the medical bay of the space station HMS Majestic, which is under attack by unknown assailants looking for him.
 Having recovered a gun, he fights his way to an escape pod and flees, moments before the station explodes.
 The escape pod crashlands into the fictional city of Montack somewhere in the United States, where the news of the Majestic massacre has preceded him.
 According to the television, he is a notorious Martian rebel called John Chaser.

 A wanted man, he is recruited into the Vallero crime family, which is at war with the local Yakuza chapter.
 The family implants a small remote-controlled bomb into each of its members to ensure their loyalty.
 As such, on the eve of an attack on Yakuza headquarters (Hotel Nippon), Chaser secretly visits a Japanese hacker in the Yakuza-controlled part of the city to remove the bomb.
 While receiving weapons and ammo, Chaser hides the bomb inside Vallero's limousine.
 Shortly afterwards, Vallero learns of Chaser's unauthorized foray into Yakuza territory and detonates the bomb, killing himself.
 Chaser disappears after killing all of Vallero's men, the Yakuza leaders and scores of Yakuza gunmen.

 By this time, Chaser has had recovered a few vague fragments of his memory: On Mars, a vehicle full of armed men led by the fearsome Scott Stone attack the building where Chaser was, gunning him down and taking away his body.